AshFitz/we-went/README.md

 # we went

 <p> we went is a social media like platform where users can come to discover a variety of experiences and adventures within Ireland.
 These adventures could be anything from, picturesque walks to thrilling adventures.
 A user can sign up to share their own recent activities and adventures.
 They also have the ability to interact on other user's posts by liking and commenting.
+The design of the site is inspired by Instagram and Facebook, to provide a social media experience.
 </p>

 ## User Experience